The EMBA program begins with a week-long orientation residency during which students learn to use its problem-oriented

 Students acquire information for their projects from many sources, including the vast array of data available on the Internet.
 Their individual development occurs not only through project work but also through completion of learning exercises and conceptually oriented virtual discussions offered by the faculty.
 When individual students have difficulty understanding a concept or analytical issue, they can quickly obtain support from faculty or other students.

-The next class of the EMBA program begins with a week-long orientation on August 17, 2013.
-Most modules are spaced nine weeks apart.
+The next class of the EMBA program begins with a week-long orientation on September 7, 2013.
+Most residencies are spaced approximately 10 weeks apart.
 The program schedule follows.